trilitech/tezos-developer-docs/docs/overview/tezos-different.md

 ## Tezos accepts multiple languages

 Tezos provides a few different languages for developers to choose from, according to their use case, including versions of Python and JavaScript/TypeScript.
 For more information, see [Languages](/smart-contracts/languages/).

+## Tezos has a robust layer 2 ecosystem

+Tezos provides tools that allow high scalability on a layer above the primary Tezos blockchain, known as layer 2.
+[Smart Rollups](/architecture/smart-rollups) can run large amounts of logic and handle large amounts of data in a separate environment without slowing Tezos itself down.
+The [Data Availability Layer](/architecture/data-availability-layer) provides high-throughput data to Smart Rollups.
+All layer 2 activity is secured by verifiable commitments and attestations on layer 1.